 Tinnitus ear plugs work by reducing the intensity of external sounds and providing a barrier between the ears and the environment.
 Some are engineered to specifically address the frequencies that trigger tinnitus symptoms.
 By doing so, they effectively mask the disruptive ringing or buzzing noise.
 Each type comes with its own set of advantages and limitations.

 Ear Plugs To Help Tinnitus

-There are situations where ear plugs are warranted to protect hearing and reduce the intrusion of tinnitus: when sound is harmfully loud such as at a concert, sporting event, while using power tools, riding motor vehicles, or other loud hobbies or activities.
+There are situations where ear plugs for tinnitus are warranted to protect hearing and reduce the intrusion of the ringing: when sound is harmfully loud such as at a concert, sporting event, while using power tools, riding motor vehicles, or other loud hobbies or activities.
 No matter what they are for, ear plugs should never hurt or cause discomfort, and they should feel secure in the ear.

 To have custom ear plugs made, consult an audiologist who can examine the ear, make an impression, select the optimal ear piece and features, and provide education regarding how to insert, remove, and clean the ear piece.

 There are a variety of ear plugs that are specially tailored for specific listening situations.